 Moreover, a friend from these days become a teacher.
 During 2019 I asked him to attempt a visit to my old web domain using a school computer.
 The schools in this country still use the same ISP, and lo, my website is still fully blacklisted.
 This is at least 14 confirmed years my humble web presence has been scorned by their database.
 Never provoke the ire of C2k; all transgressions are eternal.

-Curiously my old website has been reclassified from "proxy avoidance" to "social media".
+Curiously my old website has been reclassified from "proxy avoidance" to "social networking".
 This is news to me; very few people ever frequented it, annulling any definition of "social".